megzjudge/favmovies/README.md

 Filter the grid by genre, country, or year via the **Filters** panel, or switch to the **Correlations** tab for a short essay on the recurring themes across the list.

 ## Stack

-Plain HTML/CSS/JS — no dependencies, no package.json, no build tooling.

 - `index.html` — page shell only; the movie grid is rendered into an empty container at runtime
 - `movies.json` — the movie entries (title, year(s), genre(s), country, runtime(s), poster, links) — edit this to add/change a movie, not the HTML